 \section{Experiments}

-\subsection{Baseline methods}
+\subsection{Baseline Methods}

-We perform comprehensive experiments on RAFFLES with Llama-3.3-70B-Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}}, Llama-3.1-8B-Instruct \footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B}}, Mixtral-8x22B-Instruct-v0.1 \footnote{\url{https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1}}, and gpt-oss-20b model \footnote{\url{https://huggingface.co/openai/gpt-oss-20b}}.
-All of the models are deployed on NVIDIA A100 nodes using vLLM for inference optimization without quantization.
-For all experiments except Mixtral, a greedy search is used with a maximum context length of 128k tokens; Mixtral uses a maximum context length of 64k tokens.
-We include the GPT-4o results from Zhang \textit{et al.} \cite{zhang2025agent} in our experiment result table as a comparison.
-For gpt-oss-20b, we set reasoning mode as \textit{low}.
-We empirically find that other modes of reasoning creates long, incoherent outputs, leading to context limit errors.
-This finding aligns with the non-scaling trends documented in recent literature \cite{yang2025well}, and we are now actively investigating this phenomenon in the context of long-horizon evaluations.
+We perform comprehensive experiments on RAFFLES with open-source and proprietary models of various model sizes and families, including Llama-3.3-70B-Instruct \cite{meta-llama-3-3-70b-instruct}, gpt-oss-20b model \cite{openai2025gptoss120bgptoss20bmodel}, and claude-sonnet-4-20250514 \cite{anthropic_claude_sonnet_4}, with results for additional models in Appendix \ref{sec:appendix-extended-results}.
+All of the open-source models are deployed on AWS p4de nodes with NVIDIA A100 80GB GPUs using vLLM \cite{kwon2023efficient} without quantization.
+For all experiments except Claude, a greedy search is used with a maximum context length of 128k tokens; Claude uses a maximum context length of 200K tokens.

+For a trajectory of an average 9 agentic turns, RAFFLES only cost roughly \$0.1188 using claude-sonnet-4-20250514 with an average latency of 15.55 seconds.
+The full cost and latency analysis of RAFFLES can be found in Appendix \ref{sec:appendix-latency}, where we detail the fractional cost of RAFFLES compared to today's reliable alternative (e.g., junior engineers) and how the latency of RAFFLES was reduced by over 50\% using simple parallelized LLM calls.

-In addition to RAFFLES, we implement four baselines categorized by the evaluation system hierarchy shown in Figure \ref{fig:schematic}, covering prior work and a strong Tool-Caller baseline proposed by us.
-The first is a one-shot \textbf{LLM-as-a-judge} from \cite{zhang2025agent}, which directly evaluates the entire log and problem statement to find the faulty step.
-The second class of evaluators is LLM routers proposed in Who\&When \cite{zhang2025agent}, including a \textbf{Step by Step} method that examines the log sequentially, stopping when an error is detected and a \textbf{binary search} method that iteratively determines if an error lies in the upper or lower half of the log to narrow the search.
-Finally, we propose a strong baseline \textbf{Tool-Caller} that uses a planner to decide which step to investigate, calling an LLM judge with the log index (e.g., \texttt{<tool>judge(id=1)</tool>}) up to three times.
+In addition to RAFFLES, we implement four baselines categorized by the evaluation system hierarchy shown in Figure \ref{fig:schematic}, covering prior work as well as a strong Tool-Caller baseline that we introduce.
+The first baseline is a one-shot \textbf{LLM-as-a-judge} from \cite{zhang2025agent}, which directly evaluates the entire log and problem statement to find the faulty step.
+The second class of baseline evaluators include LLM routers proposed in Who\&When \cite{zhang2025agent}, including a \textbf{Step by Step} method, which examines the log sequentially and stopping only when an error is detected, and a \textbf{binary search} method that iteratively determines if an error lies in the upper or lower half of the log to narrow the search.
+Finally, we introduce a \textbf{Tool-Caller} baseline that uses a planner to decide which step to investigate, calling an LLM judge with the log index (e.g., \texttt{<tool>judge(id=1)</tool>}) up to three times.
 The prompts used for these baselines are available in Appendix \ref{sec:prompt}.